trungcs/fws-connector/README.md

 Gets information about the supply of merchant-owned inventory in Amazon's fulfillment network.

- This operation does not return inventory that is unsellable or that is already bound to a customer order or bound to internal fulfillment center processing (for example, labeling).
+ Throws a FWSException if inventory is unsellable or
+ is already bound to a customer order or bound to internal fulfillment center processing (for example, labeling).